gruntwork-io/helm-kubernetes-services/README.md

 [Controllers](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pods-and-controllers) that manage the lifecycle of a Pod.
 Using Controllers, you can schedule your Pods as:

 - Jobs, which are Pods with a controller that will guarantee the Pods run to completion.
-See the [k8s-job chart](/charts/k8s-job) for more information.
 - Deployments behind a Service, which are Pods with a controller that implement lifecycle rules to provide replication and self-healing capabilities.
 Deployments will automatically reprovision failed Pods, or migrate Pods to healthy nodes off of failed nodes.
 A Service constructs a consistent endpoint that can be used to access the Deployment.
 See the [k8s-service chart](/charts/k8s-service) for more information.
 - Daemon Sets, which are Pods that are scheduled on all worker nodes.
 Daemon Sets schedule exactly one instance of a Pod on each node.
 Like Deployments, Daemon Sets will reprovision failed Pods and schedule new ones automatically on new nodes that join the cluster.
-See the [k8s-daemon-set chart](/charts/k8s-daemon-set) for more information.